400 Acres of Wildlife Habitat will Be Destroyed

 No Orange Heights has raised $30,415 towards its goal of $50,000.
 This money will be used to file a lawsuit against the City of Orange to stop this development.
 Every dollar raised will be used to prevent this development from being built.

-Nearly 25,000 people have signed our petition to stop the Orange Heights project from moving forward.
+More than 25,000 people have signed our petition to stop the Orange Heights project from moving forward.
 Can we count on your support?
 Visit our Petition site to add your name to our cause.
 Every person’s voice matters!

 Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it is the only thing that ever has.